Tableau and PATH fight malaria with data analytics, in unique Seattle-based coalition

 Tableau and PATH fight malaria with data analytics

 The Centers for Disease Control, now one of the most influential public health organizations in the world, has a surprising origin story.
-It was founded in Atlanta, Ga., in 1946 to combat Malaria, a highly infectious mosquito-born Disease that was having a huge impact on Southern states.
+It was founded in Atlanta, Ga., in 1946 to combat Malaria, a highly infectious mosquito-born disease that was having a huge impact on Southern states.

 Once a major public health issue, Malaria was officially eliminated from the United States in 1951, and modern medicine can cure the disease with relative ease.
 But malaria is far from eradicated in the developing world, and understanding how and why it spreads is a key issue in eliminating the disease worldwide.